farrantch/SaaaS/README.md

 This project was started as an attempt to replicate my job of a sysadmin .... but as a service.

-However, I eventually realized just how small that market was and how easy it would be for AWS to corner me.
+However, I eventually realized just how insignificantly small that market was and how trivial it would be for AWS to crush me.
 If you're still looking for something, check out Skeddly - https://skeddly.com